Our restaurant is open daily.

 Discover our selection of delicious drinks and desserts, prepared with the best local ingredients.
 Whether you have a sweet tooth or a lover of a good drink, there is something for everyone.
 Browse our drink and dessert menu and complete your dining experience!

 During spring and summer you can also enjoy a pleasant meal in our romantic inner garden, behind the restaurant.
 Here you can find an oasis of peace and quiet, right in the middle of the centre of Amsterdam.
 However, eating outside is tied to our agreement with the city council and our neighbours that the garden closes at 22.30.
 We do this to keep things peaceful and to keep inconveniences at a minimum.
 Therefore, we would kindly like to ask for your understanding and cooperation.
 Naturally, after 22.30, you can resume the rest of your evening inside.
 Usually, we can only indicate whether the garden will be opened on the day itself, since the Dutch weather is not always equally stable, and the garden is not covered.
 It might even occur, that we can only decide at 17.00 what we will be doing that particular night.

 At Eetcafé van Beeren, it is possible to make a reservation for a table.
 You can do so by clicking on the button below or call us after 16.00 on +31206222329.
+We are also welcoming groups into our restaurant.
+If you want to make a reservation for groups bigger than 6 persons, please contact us by our phone number.
+So we can see what can be arranged.
 It might happen that your call is not answered, which usually means there is a call waiting; try again later.